ricdikulous/imx-unity-game-lessons/lessons/07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md

 # Lesson 07: Upload NFT Collection Metadata & Deploy Smart Contract

+Welcome to Lesson 07 of our course!
+In this tutorial, we'll establish the foundation of our NFT collection for the "Trash Dash" game.

+## Overview

+Here's an overview of what we'll cover in this lesson:
+1. Uploading the **collection metadata** to our AWS S3 bucket.
+2. Creating and deploying a smart contract for the collection using Immutable Hub.

+*Note*: Our focus for this lesson is setting up the collection's metadata, not the individual NFTs inside the collection.

 ## Prerequisites
 Before starting this lesson, make sure you have:
 - Access to the Immutable Hub.
 - An AWS account with an S3 bucket set up.

 If you haven't already, you can follow our lesson where we [set up an S3 bucket using the AWS CDK here](../06-Creating-an-S3-Bucket-for-NFT-Metadata/README.md).

-## Overview
-Welcome to Lesson 07 of our course!
-In this tutorial, we'll establish the foundation of our NFT collection for the "Trash Dash" game.
-This involves two critical steps:
-1. Uploading the **collection metadata** to our AWS S3 bucket.
-2. Creating and deploying a smart contract for the collection using Immutable Hub.

-*Note*: Our focus for this lesson is setting up the collection's metadata, not the individual NFTs inside the collection.

 ## Step-by-Step Guide